Next James Bond Odds: 71 Actors You Can Bet On

 The odds in the next James Bond market are particularly volatile because there's very little concrete information for us to go on.
 Much of the current odds are based on guesswork.
 Producers of the James Bond film series are extremely quiet, and they're unquestionably tied to some legal documents preventing them from spilling the beans.

-It's difficult to narrow down such a broad field, but Tom Hardy, who you can bet on at 5/1 with Coral, is our favourite.
+It's difficult to narrow down such a broad field, but Tom Hardy, who you can bet on at 11/1 with Betfair, is our favourite.

 Hardy has ridden a wave of unparalleled success in both British and American films over the past couple of years.
 This makes him the perfect candidate for appealing to an international audience - something that's crucial for the Bond series.